AdrianRossouw/daemon-co-za/_posts/portfolio/gobeme/2012-12-01-gobeme-at-work.md

   - mocha-js

 ---
-GoBe.Me provides online simulation and decision support platforms.
-This technology powers products that enable businesses, consumers and institutions to quantify complex processes and receive actionable guidance that increase the likelihood of success and decrease costs.

-@Work is a one of several vertically integrated products we have been working on.
+One of several vertically integrated products I have built while at GoBe.Me.
 It provides career guidance support to job seekers through it's analysis of a variety of data sources, but most significantly it makes use of proven psychological assessments to form a more cohesive personality profile of the consumer.

 The goal of the application is not to match you with any job, but rather to find a career path that is more likely to be fulfilling to you as a person and therefor improving your quality of life.